 This is a 6-module course, delivered asynchronously entirely online via our VLE (Virtual Learning Environment) site.

-- consider how change is managed in your organisation
+- Organizational Attitude to Change.
+Develop an understanding of the different factors that drive change.
+Consider how change is managed in your organisation

-- develop an awareness of different models of change management
+- Theories of Change Management.
+Develop an awareness of different models of change management.

 One of the benefits of this course is that it is completely tailored for academic managers.
 The role of an academic manager can sometimes feel quite solitary.
 It isn’t always possible to talk to colleagues about challenges or problems you’re facing because it could be that colleague that you’re having an issue with.
 You can't always talk to your own director either.